 Each spring and fall, CML staff hits the road for a series of informal lunch meetings (spring) and dinner meetings (fall) statewide.
 These informative meetings are open to all CML members and give us an opportunity to visit you in your backyard to hear what your concerns and priority issues are.
 Keep an eye on the CML Newsletter or website under Events > Outreach for dates and other details on the meetings.

-In 2015, CML has prepared two videos specifically for the newly elected municipal official.
-These "Take 5" videos (in which you will learn five things or more in five minutes or less) provide information from CML Executive Director Sam Mamet on the basics of being an elected official and CML Membership Services Manager Lisa White with information about CML services.
+CML has prepared a video specifically for the newly elected municipal official.
+This "Take 5" video (in which you will learn five things or more in five minutes or less) provides information from CML Executive Director Sam Mamet on the basics of being an elected official.
 To see all videos produced by CML, visit our YouTube page, or the Resources > Videos section of this website.

 CML Annual Conference

 This annual conference draws nearly 1,000 attendees representing municipalities across the state, as well as key local government decision-makers and associate members of CML.
 Those attending can chose from more than 30 educational sessions over a three-day period and gain invaluable networking time with fellow municipal officials.
-The 96th CML Annual Conference will be held in Vail, June 19-22, 2018.
+The 97th CML Annual Conference will be held in Breckenridge, June 18-21, 2019.